 Mircea Eliade (1907-1986) was a Romanian historian of religion who observed that for archaic man “real” objects and events are those that imitate, repeat or are patterned upon a celestial archetype.
 He believed that “the man who has made his choice in favor of a profane life never succeeds in completely doing away with religious behavior.”
 (The Sacred and the Profane) He is right.
 Even the most devout atheist enjoys liberties that are wrought by religious men.

-The tabernacle and the temple on Zion were built according to the pattern of the Horite shrines, with pillars, water sources, and 3 chambers.
-This should not surprise us since Moses was the son of a Horite priest and David was the son of shepherd-priest who lived in the Horite settlement of Bethlehem (1 Chronicles 4:4), and both are descendants of earlier Horite ruler-priests.
+The tabernacle and the temple on Zion were built according to the pattern of the Horite Hebrew shrines, with east-facing entrances, pillars, water sources, and three central chambers.
+This should not surprise us since Moses was the son of a Horite Hebrew priest, and David was the son of shepherd-priest who lived in the Horite Hebrew settlement of Bethlehem (1 Chron.
+4:4).
+Both are descendants of earlier Horite Hebrew ruler-priests.
 They were responsible for protecting and upholding the pattern that they received from their righteous ancestors.
 Those ancestors knew God as the Father by the names Ra and Ani.
 The Father's Son was known by the names Horus or Enki.
-The central myth reveals the pattern by which the Apostles and subsequent generations of Christians recognize that Jesus is indeed the Son of God who came into the world to save sinners, such as me.
+The central myth reveals the Messianic pattern by which the Apostles and subsequent generations of Christians recognize Jesus to be the Son of God, the Messiah, who came into the world to save sinners, such as me.

 Related reading: In Defense of Biblical Anthropology; About Alice C. Linsley; Reactions to My Genesis Research; The Genesis King Lists, Samuel's Horite Family; The Horite Ancestry of Jesus Christ; Jesus Fulfills the Horus Myth; The Urheimat of the Canaanite Y; The Nubian Context of YHWH